Love letters on Valentine’s Day from Griffin and Sabine

-Especially when Ash Wednesday bites the fun off chocolates, champagne and steak this Valentine's Day.
+Especially when Ash Wednesday on Valentine's Day bites the fun off chocolates, champagne and steak.
+Griffin and Sabine give us #lovegoals

 Two star-crossed lovers who discover each other by accident, forever changing my idea of what it means to read a book.
 With painting and prose richly intertwined, symbolic of their fervent writings to each other, each postcard a tribute to a legacy of artistry and passion between two people who had never met, who had never touched each other, who didn’t even know how the other looked, and yet their strange and intriguing correspondence to each other transcending the ordinary love story.
 Prophets of great spiritual love tell you that if you love somebody very passionately, you can glimpse into their soul, and they, yours.
 Because love requires complete surrender and unconditional acceptance of the warts.
 In today’s world, far too many.

 As Sabine drew me deeper and deeper into her world, I imagined I could smell the salt in the tropical island she lived on.
 The gust of strong wind blowing through the wind chimes she had probably hung onto the palm fronds.
 I could breathe in the sand in her flying hair and see through her eyes as she feverishly scribbled postcards to her lover across the Pacific Islands.
 His dark, brooding moodiness of London to her sunny warmth, laughter and intelligence.
 Inspiring and supporting him, urging him to believe in his artistic pursuit.
 Settling his confusion of their discovery of each other (no sexting bro, where romance in these days requires a lubricator!!
 Ugh!).
 So much passion in their words, that Sabine was beginning to see through her lover’s mind and influence his art, despite the miles between them…